Phone / WhatsApp :+86 15868721920

 What is 3A?

 3A refers to a set of standards for fittings used mainly in food, dairy, and beverage processing.
 You use 3a fittings when you need reliable, sanitary connections but do not require the highest level of surface finish or traceability.
-The 3a standards come from a group of industry experts, government agencies like the USDA and FDA, and equipment manufacturers.
+3-A is a not-for-profit standards organization; its membership includes industry groups and representatives of USDA and FDA (see About 3-A).
+If your specification requires 3-A Symbol authorization, Third Party Verification (TPV) is part of the pathway; see TPV programs and the TPV manual.

 Organization TypeDescription